 What happens if I overdose (Trizivir)?

-What should I avoid while taking abacavir, lamivudine, and zidovudine (Trizivir) (Trizivir)?
+What should I avoid while taking this medication (Trizivir)?

-What other drugs will affect abacavir, lamivudine, and zidovudine (Trizivir) (Trizivir)?
+What other drugs will affect this medication (Trizivir)?

-This list is not complete and there may be other drugs that can interact with Trizivir.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with Trizivir.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about abacavir, lamivudine, and zidovudine (Trizivir).
+Your pharmacist can provide more information about abacavir, lamivudine, and zidovudine.